Biophysics, Molecular Biology

 University of California, Berkeley

-Dr. Bustamante is also a professor of molecular cell biology, physics, and chemistry, and the Raymond & Beverley Sackler Chair of Biophysics at the University of California, Berkeley.
+Dr. Bustamante is also professor of molecular cell biology, physics, and chemistry, and the Raymond & Beverley Sackler Chair of Biophysics at the University of California, Berkeley.
+He is also biophysicist faculty scientist at Lawrence Berkeley National Laboratory.

 Living cells maintain a constant buzz of molecular activity.
 Molecular motors power the shuttling of proteins to their specific destinations, the curling and twisting of enzymes as they burrow into their substrates, and the unwinding and copying of DNA.
 Using magnetic beads, an atomic force microscope, and laser tweezers, Carlos Bustamante has developed innovative ways to investigate the physical forces that drive the movement of individual molecules within cells.
 His discoveries are revealing a deeper understanding of the inner workings of the cell.